subvisual/subvisual.com/src/posts/2020-04-16-continuous-stuff-with-github-actions/index.md

 date: 2020-04-22
 tags:
   - devops
-intro: >
-  Last year, I took on the task of improving the continuous process over at Utrust.
-We weren't really happy with the amount of work that went into our releases, and I was looking for a more agile approach, where everyone from developers to the QA team could do their part with low friction.
+intro: Last year, I did a huge migration to GithubActions over at Utrust.
+Here's a summary some of my main takeaways
 ---

 [slides]: https://slides.com/naps62/continuous-stuff